Skip to content

 Do pantry moths spread diseases

-Signs to know you have pantry moths infestation
+Signs to know you have pantry moth infestation

 • Webbing on the packaging or in cabinets.